hongyi18/hongyi18.github.io/README.md

   + _posts/ (Directory to store posts.
 Name convention: "2023-09-04-my-post.md")
 - personal.md

+Companion webpages in Chinese  are saved in the folder /zh/.
 Each of the main page has a corresponding folder to store the used files and assets.
 The website is built based on the template Minima v2.5.1.
 The file structure for site settings is as follows

 - _includes/ (Reusable components like headers, footers, and social links)